apollographql/apollo/studio-docs/source/github-integration.md

 The `apollo schema:check` command checks for differences in your schema between what's on your current branch and the last version you uploaded to Apollo Studio.
 If you've removed or changed any types or fields, it will validate that those changes won't break any of the queries that your clients have made recently.
 If your changes do break any queries, the check will fail.

 Because you installed the Apollo Studio app on GitHub, the check you've added will show up as a line in your GitHub checks list.
 If there are changes in your schema you'll be able to review them by clicking the "Details" link.
-By enabling schema validation in your continuous integration workflow (eg. CircleCI, etc.), you're alerting developers of any potential problems directly in their pull requests, thereby giving them critical feedback where it's most useful.
+By enabling schema checks in your continuous integration workflow (eg. CircleCI, etc.), you're alerting developers of any potential problems directly in their pull requests, thereby giving them critical feedback where it's most useful.